New courses in Disaster and Terror Medicine

 Is your hospital, health service or community prepared for the unfortunate event of a disaster or terror incident?
-Equip yourself with our new evidence-based course.
+Equip yourself with our new courses.

 Disasters and terror events are taking place with increasing frequency across the globe.
 In Melbourne, Australia we have experienced a number of natural disasters associated with bushfires, thunderstorm asthma, COVID-19 and terror events such as the Bourke Street Mall attack, all within a three-year period.